hku-mars/FAST-LIVO2/README.md

 Our associate dataset [**FAST-LIVO2-Dataset**](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/zhengcr_connect_hku_hk/ErdFNQtjMxZOorYKDTtK4ugBkogXfq1OfDm90GECouuIQA?e=KngY9Z) used for evaluation is also available online.

 ### MARS-LVIG dataset
-[**MARS-LVIG dataset**](https://mars.hku.hk/dataset.html)：A multi-sensor aerial robots SLAM dataset for LiDAR-visual-inertial-GNSS fusion
+[**MARS-LVIG dataset**](https://mars.hku.hk/dataset.html)：A multi-sensor aerial robots SLAM dataset for LiDAR-visual-inertial-GNSS fusion.

 ### 1.5 Our LiDAR-camera calibration method
 The [**FAST-Calib**](https://github.com/hku-mars/FAST-Calib) toolkit is recommended.
 Its output extrinsic parameters can be directly filled into the YAML file.